opulo-inc/lumenpnp/doc/content/en/docs/motherboard/update-firmware/index.md

   Flash Marlin onto the motherboard.
 ---

-Your motherboard comes with a correct build of Marlin pre-installed, but if you'd like to update the firmware or change settings, this will help you do so!
+**This step is optional.** Your motherboard comes with a correct build of Marlin pre-installed, but if you'd like to update the firmware or change settings, this will help you do so!

-## Necessary Components

-* LumenPnP Mobo
-* USB-A / USB-C cable

-## Process

-1. Download the [latest Marlin firmware](https://github.com/MarlinFirmware/Marlin/archive/2.0.x.zip) and unzip it
+1. Download the [latest Marlin firmware](https://github.com/MarlinFirmware/Marlin/archive/refs/heads/bugfix-2.0.x.zip) and unzip it
 2. Install [VSCode](https://code.visualstudio.com/) and its [PlatformIO extension](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide)
 3. Open Marlin firmware's folder on VSCode
-4. Grab Marlin configuration files ([this](https://github.com/MarlinFirmware/Configurations/raw/import-2.0.x/config/examples/Index/REV_03/Configuration.h) and [this](https://github.com/MarlinFirmware/Configurations/raw/import-2.0.x/config/examples/Index/REV_03/Configuration_adv.h)) and replace the files on Marlin/Marlin folder with those new ones
+4. Grab Marlin configuration files ([Configuration.h](https://github.com/MarlinFirmware/Configurations/raw/import-2.0.x/config/examples/Index/REV_03/Configuration.h) and [Configuration_adv.h](https://github.com/MarlinFirmware/Configurations/raw/import-2.0.x/config/examples/Index/REV_03/Configuration_adv.h)) and replace the files on Marlin/Marlin folder with those new ones

 5. Edit the platformio.ini file to indicate which board you're uploading to.
 Update `default_envs` to read `Index_Mobo_Rev03`.